MarcoValente/academic-responsive-template/markdown/research.md

   <!-- https://map.gsfc.nasa.gov/media/080998/index.html -->
 </figure>

-What are we made of?
-How was the universe created and which features of nature allowed stars, planets and life to exist today?
+**What are we made of?** How was the universe created and which features of nature allowed stars, planets and life to exist today?
 These are only some of the fundamental questions that have fascinated humans for centuries, and **only partial answers to these questions have been found today**.
 Particle Physics provides a remarkable description of the atomic and subatomic world also known as the *Standard Model of Particle Physics*.
-Going back in time to primordial phases of the universe after the Big Bang, the Standard Model allows to explain many of the current features of the universe.
-However, not all these features are currently well understood and many different questions of physics are still open today such as:
+Going back in time to primordial phases of the universe right after the Big Bang, the Standard Model allows to explain many of the current features of the universe.
+However, **not all these features are currently well understood** and many different questions of physics are still open today such as:

-* Why are we made of matter and not of anti-matter?
+* Why is the universe made of matter and not of anti-matter?
 * What is the Dark Matter, an unknown type of matter composing ~23% of the mass of our universe?
 * How can we unify gravity with the other elementary forces (electroweak and strong forces) at high energy?

-One way to test our explanations to these questions is through **collider experiments**, allowing to probe the existence of new phenomena at high energy.
+One way to test our explanations to these questions is through **collider experiments**, allowing to probe the existence of new physics phenomena through collisions of elementary particles at high energy.

 ## *A* *T*oroidal *L*HC *A*pparatu*S* (*ATLAS*)

-My research focuses on the searches for new phenomena carried out by the [ATLAS experiment](https://atlas.cern), a multi-purpose physics detector composed today by a collaboration of more than 3000 scientists and 181 institutions distributed around the world.
+My research focuses on the searches for new phenomena carried out by the [ATLAS experiment](https://atlas.cern), a multi-purpose physics detector built by a collaboration composed of 3000 scientists and 181 institutions distributed across the world.

 <figure class="image" style="float: left; padding-top: 1%; padding-bottom: 1% ;padding-right: 1%;">
   <img width="450" src="images/research/atlas_overview.png" alt="Section view of ATLAS" style=" display: block; margin-left: auto; margin-right;">